rancher/rancher/tests/v2/validation/snapshot/README.md

   workerConcurrencyValue: "20%"
   controlPlaneUnavailableValue: "1"
   workerUnavailableValue: "10%"
   recurringRestores: 1 # By default, this is set to 1 if this field is not included in the config.
+  replaceWorkerNode: false
 ```

 Additionally, S3 is a supported restore option.
 If you choose to use S3, then you must have it already enabled on the downstream cluster.